rsdoiel/antenna/archives/2024/journalism_2024.42.md

 date: 2024-10-15, from: The Daily Bruin (UCLA Student Newspaper)

+This post was updated Oct.
+16 at 12:49 a.m.
 The Undergraduate Students Association Council unanimously passed a resolution Oct.
 1 condemning the UC Board of Regents’ allocation of drones and less-than-lethal weapons to UCPD.
-The resolution, primarily sponsored by General Representative Tommy Contreras, criticizes the regents’ passage of Item C1 during their Sept.

 <br>